 Plant a Hedgerow or Food Forest

 If you’re thinking about planting a jelly garden on purpose, I think it would look fantastic grown as a hedgerow, which is a narrow strip of mixed plantings.
 A small hedgerow or food forest would be something like a 6-x-12 foot, or 10-x-20 foot space.
 Here are some ideas for planting your jelly garden as part of a hedgerow or as part of a food forest.

 It is entirely possible to mix and match all of these berries (or any other edible fruits you’ve foraged) to make a mixed-fruit jelly.
 Simply follow the guidelines on the package of your pectin.
 I use Pomona’s Pectin because it works with low-sugar and sugar alternatives like honey.

 If you prefer to experiment with each berry separately, the pectin box will have you covered with that, too, but I also use my canning book as a guide for recipes, Ball Complete Book of Home Preserving.
-The only fruits the book doesn’t cover are mulberries (see this recipe for mulberry jelly) and rose hips (see this recipe for rose hip jelly).
+The only fruits this book doesn’t cover are mulberries (see this recipe for mulberry jelly) and rose hips (see this recipe for rose hip jelly).